simula67/meeting-auto-attender/README.md

 # Future work

-Add support for Google Meet.
+Add support for Microsoft Teams and Google Meet.

+# Notes

+Zoom has functionality to automatically keep [audio](https://support.zoom.us/hc/en-us/articles/203024649-Muting-your-microphone-when-joining-a-meeting) and [video](https://support.zoom.us/hc/en-us/articles/4404456197133-Turning-video-off-when-joining-a-meeting) disabled while joining a meeting.

+It is highly advisable to have those enabled and not rely on functionality provided in this app.
+This is because this app uses UI automation and it will be less reliable than Zoom's own settings.

-# Note
+# Credit

 This is not original work.
 It is a copied and refactored version from https://github.com/Kn0wn-Un/Auto-Zoom